TomatenKuchenDEV/docs/docs/custombot/upgrades.md

 ---
 title: Upgrades
 description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
-Erklärt die verschiedenen Upgrades von Custom-Bots.
-hidden: true
+Explains the different upgrades for custom bots.
 ---

 :::info Beta version
 Custom bots are still in beta and may contain errors.
-However, everyone may test the beta version for free by joining the [Discord server](https://tomatenkuchen.com/discord).
+However, everyone may test the beta version by joining the [Discord server](https://tomatenkuchen.com/discord).
 :::

 You can find the prices of upgrades on the [Custom bot info page](https://tomatenkuchen.com/custom#upgrades).

-Folgende Upgrades können aktiviert und im [Dashboard](https://tomatenkuchen.com/dashboard/custom) konfiguriert werden:
+The following upgrades can be enabled and configured in the [Dashboard](https://tomatenkuchen.com/dashboard/custom):
 - Status
-	- Wenn aktiviert kann der Botstatus frei geändert werden.
-Dazu gehört der Text, die Aktivität (Spielt/Custom/...) und der Status (Online/Abwesend/Bitte nicht stören/Offline)
-	- Wenn "Streamen" ausgewählt ist muss zusätzlich ein Twitch.tv-Kanallink im Statustext stehen.
-Dieser wird auf Discord nicht im Text, sondern als Link mit Streamvorschau als Status angezeigt.
-Wenn der Streamer nicht live ist, führt der Link nur zum Kanal des Streamers.
-- Antworten auf andere Bots
-	- Wenn aktiviert reagiert der Bot auf andere Bots.
-Je nachdem, wie viele Nachrichten von diesen Bots verarbeitet werden müssen, erhöht sich der tägliche Creditpreis.
-Bots können ggf. nicht alle Aktionen oder Befehle ausführen.
-Beachte auch, dass Bots einen höheren Befehlscooldown haben.
+	- If enabled, you can freely change the bot status.
+This includes the text, the activity (Playing/Custom/…) and the status (Online/Idle/Do not disturb/Offline).
+	- If "Streaming" is selected, the status text must include a twitch.tv streamer link.
+On Discord, instead of being shown in the text, it's displayed as a link with a stream preview as status.
+If the streamer isn't live, the link redirects to the channel of the streamer.
+- Responding to other bots
+	- If enabled, the bot reacts to other bots.
+Depending on the amount of messages that have to be processed by these bots, the daily credit price increases.
+Bots may not be able to execute all actions or commands.
+Also note that bots have a higher command cooldown.